Iqrarijaz/IqrarIjaz/README.md

 ## ABOUT ME
 My name is Iqrar Ijaz Malik & Im from Pakistan.Im student of Software Engineering 7th semester and have learned a lot since from start of my degree.
 Today, I am doing Flutter projects.
-In short you can call me a full stack developer at a learning stage.
+You can call me Mobile Developer in learning stage.

 I have grip on the following:

 **Languages**
-1. JavaScript (/TypeScript)
+1. Python
+2. C++
+3. Java
+4. Dart

 **Frameworks**
 1. ReactJS